BBBase-EHeresy/PPPub/docs/rules_manual/shoot_phase.md

 When a model suffers a Wound, check against its profile to see how many Wounds it has.
 A model that has a Wound characteristic of 1 is slain as soon as it suffers its first Wound.
 A model that has two Wounds must be wounded twice before it is killed, and so on.
 For models with multiple Wounds, it helps to place a counter beside the model (or make a note on a piece of paper) to remind you how many Wounds the model has remaining.

-When a model loses its last Wound, simply remove it from the game as a casualty — pick it up and place it carefully to one side.
+When a model loses its last Wound, simply remove it from the game as a casualty â€” pick it up and place it carefully to one side.

 ## TAKING SHOTS TOGETHER